wp-plugins/formilla-live-chat/readme.txt

 1. The Formilla Live Chat page integrated within wordpress where you'll receive and respond to chats.
 2. The chat widget installed on your wordpress site upon activation of Formilla.com Live Chat plugin.
-3. The Formilla Live Chat Customer Inbox.
+3. The Formilla Live Chat Customer Inbox help desk.
 View chat history, search and respond to offline email submissions, etc.
 4. Configure options for your chat widget such as proactive chat, hours of operation, and email notifications.
 5. Formilla.com Live Chat admin panel where the creativity begins :)
 6. From left to right: Our original live chat button and form; a customized version of the chat button and form.